• Skip to primary navigation

 2. Reserve a little pasta water - set a couple of tablespoons of the starchy pasta water aside before you drain the pasta.
 You can add this to the pan just before you come to serve the dish if the pasta requires a little extra moisture.

-3. Adjust the amount of pesto - the amount of pesto you will need will vary depending on the brand and type of pesto you are using.
-For example, I find I often need more fresh pesto than I would jarred pesto to get the pesto flavour I desire.
-You can always add a little more pesto if you don't feel you have quite enough.
+3. Adjust the amount of pesto - the amount of pesto you will need may vary depending on the brand and type of pesto you are using.
+For example, I find I often use more fresh pesto than store-bought pesto.

 🙋 FAQs